-During this time Zemo revealed himself and his team to the public their true identities as the Masters of Evil, doing this for the reasons of ensuring absolute loyalty from his team.
-Even though the Thunderbolts were forced into following Zemo’s goals, nearly all of the Thunderbolts still turned against Zemo as they were force into fighting against Zemo, Fixer, Fantastic Four, and the Avengers for which both teams were mind controlled by Zemo.
-Yet the Thunderbolts still managed to overcome Zemo’s attacks and foil his plans of world conquest, even though Zemo was badly defeated, he managed to escape with the assistance of Atlas who was repaying his debt to Zemo.
+During this time, Zemo revealed himself and his team to the public their true identities as the Masters of Evil, doing this for the reasons of ensuring absolute loyalty from his team.
+Even though the Thunderbolts were forced into following Zemo’s goals, nearly all of the Thunderbolts still turned against Zemo as they were forced into fighting against Zemo, Fixer, the Fantastic Four, and the Avengers for which both teams were mind-controlled by Zemo.
+Yet, the Thunderbolts still managed to overcome Zemo’s attacks and foil his plans of world conquest, even though Zemo was badly defeated, he managed to escape with the assistance of Atlas who was repaying his debt to Zemo.

 After Zemo’s defeat and with the world saved, the remaining Masters found themselves struggling to rebuild their heroic reputation and still continuing their membership as Thunderbolts as wanted criminals.
-As for what began as a hoax and a plan for world domination from one of the greatest threats towards the Avengers, it would take a handful of the most dangerous criminals to realize that pursuing a goal as a hero was their true calling and despite the damage that Zemo has done for the Thunderbolts, those who remained loyal to their heroic lifestyle managed to turn what was to be known as a hoax into one of the greatest and interesting teams with the Marvel Universe.
+As for what began as a hoax and a plan for world domination from one of the greatest threats towards the Avengers, it would take a handful of the most dangerous criminals to realize that pursuing a goal as a hero was their true calling and, despite the damage that Zemo had done for the Thunderbolts, those who remained loyal to their heroic lifestyle managed to turn what was once known as a hoax into one of the greatest and most interesting teams in the Marvel Universe.

 "Justice, like lightning, ever should appear to few men's ruin, but to all men's fear."

-The name Thunderbolts was first used for a Black Supremist gang in Daredevil #69 (Oct.
+The name Thunderbolts was first used for a Black Supremacist gang in Daredevil #69 (Oct.
 1970), also written by Roy Thomas.

 Major Story Arcs

 Zemo’s attack on the Thunderbolts found itself starting one of the teams most difficult and struggling challenges.
 No longer accepted by the public and any other villains who were once allies, the remaining Thunderbolts were forced into becoming outlawed adventurers.
-As Moonstone proclaimed herself leader, the Thunderbolts found themselves taking menial jobs and continuing to pursuit their career’s as heroes and regain public trust that they once had.
+As Moonstone proclaimed herself leader, the Thunderbolts found themselves taking menial jobs while continuing to pursue their careers as heroes and regain public trust that they once had.

-As the Thunderbolts fought against the Hulk robot, the interfering Lightening Rods managed to give Graviton enough energy to escape the Microverse and returned to Earth.
-Easily defeating both teams, it would take Moonstone to convince Graviton that his attack was meaningless, which caused him to withdraw and leave both defeated teams.
+As the Thunderbolts fought against the Hulk robot, the interfering Lightening Rods managed to give Graviton enough energy to escape the Microverse and return to Earth.
+Easily defeating both teams, it would take Moonstone to convince Graviton that his attack was meaningless, which caused him to withdraw and leave both of the defeated teams.